Fort Lauderdale Texting & Driving Lawyer

 - Lost wages;

 - Damage to your property, including your car;

 Contact a Fort Lauderdale Texting & Driving Lawyer

 If someone injured you while they were texting and driving, contact us today.
 You have no time to waste.
-At the Leifer Law Firm, our team of texting & driving attorneys can identify whether you have a legal claim against the driver, and we can negotiate a full and fair settlement that covers your economic and non-economic losses.
+At Leifer & Ramirez, our team of texting & driving attorneys can identify whether you have a legal claim against the driver, and we can negotiate a full and fair settlement that covers your economic and non-economic losses.

 Reach out today at 561-660-9421.
 We offer a free consultation to potential clients.